Mad-ness/howto-pages/Baremetal_installation_with_cobbler.md

 - run a new power cycle
 - once installing is started, uncheck the netboot option

-Last action helps to avoid reinstalling the server on next booting.
+Last action helps to avoid the reinstalling of a server on next booting.

 ### Reinstalling of existed server